textpattern/textpattern.github.io/administration/articles-panel.md

 Okay, back to the list of articles!
 Each row is one article.

-To explain the *columns* going across the top: If you click the header of a column, it will sort the list of articles according to that column.
-Click again to reverse sort direction.
+To explain the *columns* going across the top: If you select the header of a column, it will sort the list of articles according to that column.
+Select again to reverse sort direction.

 ### Columns